 The Kelowna Professional Fire Fighters Association are proud members of the International Association of Fire Fighters.
 We represent 104 fire suppression personel, 5 fire prevention personel, 2 training officers, 2 clerical personel, and 1 administration personel.

-Our executive officers are responsible for negotiating wages, benefits and all other conditions pertaining to the collective agreement between the Union and the City, as well as ensuring a safe workplace and safe working conditions for the membership.
+Our executive officers are responsible for negotiating wages, benefits and all other conditions pertaining to collective agreement between the Union and the City, as well as ensuring safe workplace and safe working conditions for membership.

 Below are some examples that our Association takes part in.